mumoshu/crossover/README.md

 /xds/rds.yaml DELETE_SELF
 ```

-So in nutshell, `envoy-configmap-loader` is the minimal and sufficient companion to actually distribute xDS via configmaps, without using more advanced CRD-based solutions like Istio and VMWare Contour.
+So in nutshell, `envoy-xds-configmap-loader` is the minimal and sufficient companion to actually distribute xDS via configmaps, without using more advanced CRD-based solutions like Istio and VMWare Contour.

 ## Developing